fugir/est900/README.md

 Find out which JUDY fork you have:
 - there should be a serial number on the fork (maybe on the back of the crown)
-- SRAM have a guide about how to find serial numbers on their parts https://www.sram.com/globalassets/document-hierarchy/service-manuals/component-serial-number-locator.pdf
+- SRAM have a guide about how to find serial numbers on their parts: <br>
+https://www.sram.com/globalassets/document-hierarchy/service-manuals/component-serial-number-locator.pdf

 #### SRAM Website showing Rockshox forks